Amlodipine/valsartan (By mouth)

 Amlodipine Besylate (am-LOE-di-peen BES-i-late), Valsartan (val-SAR-tan)

 Treats high blood pressure.
-A lower blood pressure can reduce the risk of stroke and heart attack.
 This medicine contains a calcium channel blocker (CCB) and an angiotensin receptor blocker (ARB).

 When This Medicine Should Not Be Used

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.